 Digital sequence information (DSI)

-Digital sequence information (DSI) refers to digital information about the biochemical constituents of genetic resources, in particular structures formed by molecular chains.
+Digital sequence information (DSI) refers to digital information concerning the biochemical constituents of genetic resources, in particular structures formed by molecular chains.
 Below you will find answers to frequently asked questions about DSI.

 Questions and answers about DSI

 Digital sequence information (DSI) refers to digital information about the biochemical constituents of genetic resources, in particular structures formed by molecular chains.
-There is not yet an internationally agreed definition or delimitation of what is included in the DSI, but the concept includes at least digital data on DNA and RNA sequences.
-It is possible that information about, for example, amino acid sequences, molecular structures, protein expression and metabolite profiles could also be included in the concept.
-International negotiations are underway on how to introduce fair and equitable sharing of the benefits of the use of DSI, and the definition will be developed in the context of these negotiations.
+However, there is not yet an internationally agreed definition or delimitation of what is included in the DSI.
+However, the concept includes at least digital data on DNA and RNA sequences, while it is possible that information concerning, for example, amino acid sequences, molecular structures, protein expression and metabolite profiles could also be included in the concept.

 DSI is widely used for both commercial and non-commercial purposes, ranging from basic research to the development of advanced medical products and cosmetics, in biotechnology and not least in research aimed at the conservation and sustainable use of biodiversity.
 The research object is rarely a single sequence, but it is common for researchers to compare hundreds or thousands of sequences with each other to solve their current research question.
 Public DSI databases contain hundreds of billions of digital sequences.

-Today, DSI is usually not covered by the bilateral benefit-sharing stipulated by the Nagoya Protocol.
-The reason is that many Parties to the Nagoya Protocol believe that although DSI is information about genetic resources, it is not in itself a genetic resource.
+International negotiations are underway on how to introduce fair and equitable sharing of the benefits of the use of DSI as DSI is usually not covered by the bilateral benefit-sharing stipulated by the Nagoya Protocol.
+The reason is that many Parties to the Nagoya Protocol consider that although DSI is information about genetic resources, it is not in itself a genetic resource.
 Many also consider that the bilateral benefit-sharing model is not suitable for the DSI, as researches usually download so many sequences at once from databases that it would be impossible to trace the provider country, apply for authorisations and enter into individual benefit-sharing agreements for all of them.

 At present, therefore, there is almost no benefit-sharing from the use of DSI.
 Sequences in the databases may be freely downloaded and used in any research.
 Some countries, for example Brazil, however, has chosen to include DSI in its access legislation, and thus PIC and MAT from these countries can also regulate whether DSI produced in one research project may later be used in other research.